salvatoluice/leet-v1/README.md

 # Leet-V1

-### Built With React, NextJS, TypeScript, TailwindCSS, Firebase and recoil js
+### Built With NextJS, TypeScript, TailwindCSS, Firebase and recoil js

 ### Looking forward to provide developers with a platform to practise for their interviews in Kenya.